Emergency oil stocks statistics

 Emergency oil stocks held abroad

 Member States can hold their emergency oil stocks in their own territory or in other EU Member States.
-In June 2021, 12 % of emergency stocks in the EU were held in other Member States.
+In July 2022, 10.9 % of emergency stocks in the EU were held in other Member States.
 National procedures differ very much in this regard.
-Five Member States kept all their emergency stocks in their territory: Greece, Hungary, Poland, Slovakia and Finland.
-22 Member States held part of their emergency stocks in the territories of other Member States.
-The country with the biggest share of oil stocks held abroad was Luxembourg (93 %), followed by Malta (81 %) and Belgium (65 %).
-Figure 1 presents the amounts of emergency oil stocks held domestically and abroad for each Member State, moving from left to right in the figure the proportion of the stocks held abroad increases.
+Five Member States kept all their emergency stocks in their territory: Czechia, Hungary, Austria, Poland, Slovakia, while 22 Member States held part of their emergency stocks in the territories of other Member States.
+The country with the biggest share of oil stocks held abroad was Luxembourg (87.0 %), followed by Malta (84.4 %) and Belgium (49.3 %).
+Data can be seen here: nrg_stk_oam

-According to the Directive, countries must also report most of their commercial stocks, as they are physically available and might be called upon in a crisis.
-Specifically, they must report those stocks held by economic operators in the national territory for their own operational and commercial needs which therefore can be considered available, in addition to the emergency stocks, in case of need.
+According to the Directive, countries must also report most of their commercial stocks.
+Specifically, they must report those stocks held by economic operators in the national territory for their own operational and commercial needs, which therefore can be considered available, in addition to the emergency stocks, in case of need.

-In the following months, the demand for oil products started slowly normalising and commercial stocks started adjusting arriving at - 8.4 % in June 2021 compared with the same month in 2020.
-These values remain volatile however, as they are influenced by many factors such as spot prices, OPEC+ decisions, policy announcements, and refineries’ choices.
+These values are intrinsically volatile, as they are influenced by many factors such as spot prices, geopolitical situations, OPEC+ decisions, policy announcements, and refineries’ choices.

 Source data for tables and graphs